We have been actively

 What are the benefits of

-excellent condition, or a Featherweight that is one of the desirable
+Consigning makes sense if you have a Featherweight that is one of

-variations, we can achieve the highest value for your machine, and we make
+listed above.
+We can achieve the highest value for these unusual

 the entire process very easy for you.
 After I've evaluated

-your machine and determined that it's suitable to be sold from our
+your machine from your pictures and determined that it's suitable to be sold from our

 website I will send you instructions for packing and shipping.